luiscartor/topocor/README.md

 # topocor
-Implements topographic correction of satellite images.
+The topocor_minnaert.py script implements topographic correction of satellite images using